cullerton/cullerton.contacts/README.rst

 Install
 -------

-You can install contacts with pip.
+You can install contacts using setup.py.

 ::

-    $ pip3 install cullerton.contacts
+    $ python setup.py install

 -----
 Usage